Schouten wins 3rd gold on final day of Olympic speedskating

 BEIJING (AP) — Irene Schouten of the Netherlands captured her third gold medal of the Beijing Olympics, chasing down Canada’s Ivanie Blondin to win the women’s mass start on Saturday.

-In the final speedskating event of the Winter Games, Schouten established herself as the biggest star at the Ice Ribbon with a furious push to line to overtake Blondin.
+In the final speedskating event of the Winter Games, Schouten established herself as the biggest star at the Ice Ribbon with a furious push to overtake Blondin.

-Blondin grabbed the lead on the backstraight, but Schouten roared back with an all-out sprint to the finish line to win by 0.06 seconds.
+Blondin grabbed the lead on the backstraight, but Schouten roared back with an all-out sprint to the finish to win by 0.06 seconds.

+“It’s amazing,” the winner said.
+“I’m always good on the last straight, and I felt out of the corner I had a lot of speed.
+I had confidence that I could beat her.”

 Schouten let out a scream as she crossed the stripe, celebrating another gold after her victories in the 3,000 and 5,000 meters.
 In a nifty bookend, she won the first and last speedskating events in Beijing, two weeks apart.

+Bart Swings won the men’s mass start to make history for Belgium.
+He became the first individual Winter Olympic gold medalist for his country, which had won its only previous gold in pairs figure skating in 1948.

+“I always want to raise the bar to the next level,” Swings said.

-Bart Swings of Belgium won the men’s mass start on a frustrating final day at the oval for the American team.
+It was a frustrating final day at the oval for the American team.

 Joey Mantia was edged out by the tip of a blade for the bronze medal in the men’s race.
 The 36-year-old Floridian complained that he was grabbed by another skater, costing him his second medal of the Beijing Games.

-Mia Manganello Kilburg matched Mantia with a fourth-place showing in the women’s race, though she was a bit farther back.
+Mia Manganello Kilburg matched Mantia with a fourth-place showing in the women’s race.

 Blondin settled for the silver, adding to the gold she won as part of team pursuit.
 The bronze went to Italy’s Francesca Lollobrigida, her second medal of the Olympics after claiming a silver in the 3,000.

+Blondin thought she had the gold when she surged past Schouten with about a half-lap to go.

+“Maybe I went a little bit too early,” Blondin said.
+“I should have been a little more patient.
+But it’s mass start.
+You never know what can happen.
+Irene has been so strong these past few weeks, its just an honor for me to be second to her.”

-Swings improved on the silver he won at the 2018 Pyeongchang Games in the frenetic event — the only individual speedskating race with head-to-head competition instead of racing against the clock.
+Swings improved on the silver he won at the 2018 Pyeongchang Games in the frenetic event — the only individual speedskating race with head-to-head, pack-style competition instead of racing against the clock in lanes.

+“After silver comes gold,” he said.
+“Once you have that medal, you know how bad you want it again.”

+There was plenty of shoving and grabbing, not to mention some shocking falls.

 South Korea grabbed the other men’s medals.
 Chung Jae Won took the silver and defending Olympic champion Lee Seung Hoon settled for bronze this time.